 Web portal mlad.si is intended for all young people in the Republic of Slovenia and for youth workers.
+The portal is managed by Mreža Mama, network of youth centres in Slovenia.
 All the necessary information about youth can be found on the portal, including all the opportunities that are offered to young people outside the education process and the first work experience.
 The portal connects in substance the three main entry points and sections, meaningfully forming the life cycle of young people, their needs and the desire to actively spend their free time and meet the challenges of the age between 15 and 29.

 Youth Information and Counselling Centre of Slovenia (Zavod MISSS, Mladinsko informativno svetovalno središče Slovenije) is non-governmental non-profit organization, working as national youth information and counselling service, thus collaborating with 16 regional and local youth information and counselling centres throughout the Slovenia.
 The local centres disseminate information in their local space and provide counselling in choosing the right information.

 L’MIT (Ljubljanska mreža info točk) established in 1998 by the Office for Youth of the City of Ljubljana, unites non-profit organisations active in the field of youth information.
 It is an important mechanism for informing about youth work and opportunities for young people in Ljubljana.

 The Office of the Republic of Slovenia for Youth is governmental body responsible for youth policy and youth work policy.
 The governmental web pages inform young people about all current situations in the filed of youth.

 MOVIT Institute for the development of youth mobiliy informs about programs Erasmus + and European Solidarity Corps.
 They are also managing EURODESK, an European Commision information portal about mobility and policy of EU for youth.